-A huge welcome back to school!
+Welcome back to school!
 It is lovely to have you all back and I hope you are excited and ready for the rest of the year ahead!
-On this page, you will find all the necessary information you will need for the autumn term which will finish in December.
+On this page, you will find all the necessary information you will need for the summer term which will finish in July.

 Clothing requirements for School Swimming are as follows:-